mbostock/shapefile/README.md

 For a live example, see [bl.ocks.org/2dd741099154a4da55a7db31fd96a892](http://bl.ocks.org/mbostock/2dd741099154a4da55a7db31fd96a892).
 See also [ndjson-cli](https://github.com/mbostock/ndjson-cli) for examples of manipulating GeoJSON using newline-delimited JSON streams.
 See [Command-Line Cartography](https://medium.com/@mbostock/command-line-cartography-part-1-897aa8f8ca2c) for a longer introduction.

-This parser implementation is based on the [ESRI Shapefile Technical Description](http://www.esri.com/library/whitepapers/pdfs/shapefile.pdf) and [dBASE Table File Format](http://www.digitalpreservation.gov/formats/fdd/fdd000325.shtml).
+This parser implementation is based on the [ESRI Shapefile Technical Description](http://www.esri.com/library/whitepapers/pdfs/shapefile.pdf), [dBASE Table for ESRI Shapefile (DBF)](http://www.digitalpreservation.gov/formats/fdd/fdd000326.shtml) and [Data File Header Structure for the dBASE Version 7 Table File](http://www.dbase.com/Knowledgebase/INT/db7_file_fmt.htm).
 Caveat emptor: this is a work in progress and does not currently support all shapefile geometry types.
 It only supports dBASE III and has little error checking.
 Please contribute if you want to help!

 In-browser parsing of dBASE table files requires [TextDecoder](https://developer.mozilla.org/en-US/docs/Web/API/TextDecoder#Browser_compatibility), part of the [Encoding living standard](https://encoding.spec.whatwg.org/), which is not supported in IE or Safari as of September, 2016.
 See [text-encoding](https://github.com/inexorabletash/text-encoding) for a browser polyfill.